 “Repentance is returning from that which is blameworthy according to the Sharīʿah to that which is praiseworthy within it.”

-So, repentance is not merely “feeling guilty”.
-Repentance is a transition.
-You transition from a condition disliked by Allah (disobedience/blameworthy) to a condition loved by Allah (obedience/praiseworthy).
+Therefore, the essence of repentance is not merely “feeling guilty.”
+It is a decisive migration.
+You are relocating from a state that Allah detests (disobedience/blameworthy) to a state that Allah loves (obedience/praiseworthy).

-Furthermore, for those traversing the spiritual path (Salikin), repentance is the first step.
-The book mentions:
+Furthermore, for those traversing the spiritual path (Salikin), repentance is the absolute first step.
+The text states:

 وهي مبدأ طريق السالكين , ومفتاح سعادة المريدين , وشرط في صحة السير إلى الله تعالى